tubearchivist/tubearchivist/README.md

 Once your YouTube video collection grows, it becomes hard to search and find a specific video.
 That's where Tube Archivist comes in: By indexing your video collection with metadata from YouTube, you can organize, search and enjoy your archived YouTube videos without hassle offline through a convenient web interface.

 ## Installing and updating
 Take a look at the example `docker-compose.yml` file provided.
+Use the *latest* or the named semantic version tag.
+The *unstable* tag is for intermediate testing and as the name implies, is **unstable** and not be used on your main installation but in a [testing environment](CONTRIBUTING.md).

 Tube Archivist depends on three main components split up into separate docker containers:

 ### Tube Archivist
 The main Python application that displays and serves your video collection, built with Django.